kcskw/PayaServices/Authorization Gateway/README.md

 Production Phase Milestones:

--Request a User Name and Password for Production:  Obtain a new unique user name and password that is authorized to invoke the production web methods.
+- Request a User Name and Password for Production:  Obtain a new unique user name and password that is authorized to invoke the production web methods.

--Request the Production URL: Obtain the URL that will be used to reference the production web methods.
+- Request the Production URL: Obtain the URL that will be used to reference the production web methods.

--Request a Production Terminal ID: Obtain a Terminal ID for use in production.
+- Request a Production Terminal ID: Obtain a Terminal ID for use in production.
 These will be given out upon Merchant Approval.

--Redirect the Host Application: Redirect the host application to use the production URL and web methods with the provided production User Name, Password, and Terminal ID.
+- Redirect the Host Application: Redirect the host application to use the production URL and web methods with the provided production User Name, Password, and Terminal ID.

--Request a “Go Live” Date: This will be sent with the Production Credentials and will be the date that the credentials are active.
+- Request a “Go Live” Date: This will be sent with the Production Credentials and will be the date that the credentials are active.

+Please Navagate to the Process portion :tada: